The Open Group Architecture Framework Definition

 What is TOGAF?

-When working with architecture in a group of business professionals, it is a wise thing to use a common framework that provides a common language.
+When working with architecture in a group of business professionals, using a common framework that provides a common language is wise.

 TOGAF is one of the most used EA Frameworks today, but what is TOGAF Architecture Framework?
 How does it define Enterprise Architecture?